 Of course, God has always known that the planets existed, but the Bible does not specifically single out planets (although the KJV Bible uses the word "worlds" in (Heb 1:2)(Heb 11:3)).
 They are counted as objects in the "heavens" which is mentioned numerous times in the Bible.

-It is interesting to keep in mind, however, that the Bible mentioned that the Earth is round (Isa 40:22)(written in app.
+It is interesting to keep in mind, however, that the Bible mentions the Earth as being circle in shape (Isa 40:22)(written in app.
 700 B.C.)
-WELL before this was scientifically known (the Earth was thought to be flat) and that the stars were uncountable (Jer 33:22)(Gen 15:5) when it was believed there were about 1000 stars.
+WELL before this was scientifically known, and that the stars were uncountable (Jer 33:22)(Gen 15:5) when it was believed there were about 1000 stars.